lunalee1802/Netflix_project-/README.md

 - **Recommendation**: Conduct targeted surveys or focus groups to understand viewer preferences and content gaps in regions with low IMDb scores, and use this feedback to improve content quality.

 ### Promote High-Scoring Genres
-- **Insight**: Certain genres, such as "history" in Argentina, have high average IMDb scores.
+- **Insight**: Certain genres, such as "history" and "War", receive the highest IMDb scores
-- **Recommendation**: Promote high-scoring genres more aggressively in both local and international markets to attract new subscribers and retain existing ones.
+- **Recommendation**: To achieve higher IMDb scores and meet audience expectations, Netflix should increase its production of content in the "history" and "war" genres.
+Investing in these genres will likely enhance viewer engagement and satisfaction, leading to improved ratings and a stronger content portfolio.

 ### Focus on Genre Trends by Continent
 - **Insight**: